How to fund your studies

 Obtaining scholarships is certainly a very good way to finance your studies!
 Nevertheless, it’s important to know that they are primarily for graduate-level students.
 It is also important to know that they are generally allocated to students with excellent academic records.

-The scholarship directory is the ideal reference to learn about scholarships for which you may be eligible.
+The Scholarship Directory (fr) is the ideal reference to learn about scholarships for which you may be eligible.
 There are over 5,000 sources of financing offered by Udem, businesses, foundations and a range of public and private organizations.
 You would be surprised by the number of possibilities open to you, particularly at the graduate level.
 Do not hesitate to refine your search criteria to obtain more specific results.

 Would you like some guidance in your scholarship search?
 These references may be of help to you:

-- The scholarship office offers workshops, informational sessions and individual consultations to help you in your search for scholarships and in preparing your file.
+- The Scholarship Office (fr) offers workshops, informational sessions and individual consultations to help you in your search for scholarships and in preparing your file.

 - Your research director may be an ally in the search for financing.
 Most professor-researchers are aware of the best scholarships in their field.